panoply/spx/docs/src/views/docs/usage/typescript.md

   connect () {

     this.dom.buttonFooNode      // => HTMLButtonElement
     this.dom.buttonFooNodes     // => HTMLButtonElement[]
-    this.dom.hasButtonFooNode   // => true or false
+    this.dom.hasButtonFoo       // => true or false
     this.dom.inputDemoNode      // => HTMLInputElement
     this.dom.inputDemoNodes     // => HTMLInputElement[]
-    this.dom.hasInputDemoNode   // => true or false
+    this.dom.hasInputDemo       // => true or false
     this.dom.exampleNode        // => HTMLElement
     this.dom.exampleNodes       // => HTMLElement[]
-    this.dom.hasExampleNode     // => true or false
+    this.dom.hasExample         // => true or false

   }

-  // Explicitly pass the following for completion support

 }
 ```

-_There are plans to bring completions support for nodes in [vscode-spx](https://github.com/panoply/vscode) in due time.
-Consider the explicit typing to be a temporary workaround until support is made available._

----

 # Component Events